 - Buy a different CD (switching from a six-month to a one-year CD, for example)

-- Move the funds to a checking or savings account
+- Move the funds into a checking or savings account

 - Withdraw the funds

-It’s best to review your reasons for using a CD and make a decision about what happens with the money – don’t just let it automatically renew every time.
-See What to do When your CD Matures.
+It’s best to review your reasons for using a CD and make a decision about what happens with the money—don’t just let it automatically renew every time.
+For more details, see What to do When Your CD Matures.

-If you’re concerned about locking your money up, you might want to start with liquid CDs, which allow you to withdraw some or all of your money before maturity without penalty.
-They often pay less than traditional CDs, but they can help you get a feel for how CDs work.
+If you’re concerned about locking your money up, you might want consider liquid CDs, which allow you to withdraw some or all of your money before maturity without any penalty.

-Laddering is a strategy of buying multiple CDs with different maturity dates – from short-term to long-term maturities.
+Laddering is a strategy of buying multiple CDs with different maturity dates—from short-term to long-term maturities.
 This helps you keep money available and avoid investing all of your money when interest rates are at their worst.
-Read more about setting up a CD ladder.

 A bullet strategy allows you to have all of your money available when your “goal” arrives.
-You’ll earn more than you would have earned in savings, and you’ll be able to write a large check when the need arises.
+You can potentially earn more than you would have earned in a savings account, and you’ll be able to write a large check when the need arises.

 A barbell approach sticks to short and long-term CDs (while skipping medium-term CDs).
 If medium-term interest rates are unattractive, you can just steer clear of them.